 China Boot Camp for Registries:

 Allegravita is a multi-disciplinary strategic communications firm led by 27-year tech sector and corporate communications veteran Simon Cousins, and is headquartered in New York City’s Madison Avenue, with offices in Beijing and Hong Kong.
 Allegravita provides expert support for businesses and brands seeking access to China and Chinese-speaking markets.

-I studied Computer Engineering and Computer Science in London, UK and now live in Athens, Greece.
-I love domains and building websites.
-I am online since 1995, learned about HTML in 1996 and about domains in 2002.
-I started publishing the OnlineDomain.com blog in 2012.
+Studied Computer Engineering and Computer Science in London, UK and now living in Athens, Greece.
+Love domains and building websites.
+Went online in 1995, learned about HTML in 1996 and about domains in 2002.
+Started publishing the OnlineDomain.com blog in 2012.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.